-1.5.1 The "Act" shall be taken to mean the Industrial Relations Act 1999 as amended or replaced from time to time.

-- 1.5.2 "Commission" means the Queensland Industrial Relations Commission. - 1.5.3 "Union" means The Australian Workers' Union of Employees, Queensland.
+- 1.5.1 The "Act" means the Industrial Relations Act 1999 as amended or replaced from time to time. - 1.5.2 "Commission" means the Queensland Industrial Relations Commission. - 1.5.3 "Union" means The Australian Workers' Union of Employees, Queensland.